theorchard/openpyxl/doc/source/formatting.rst

   * IconSet
   * DataBar

 Builtin formats contain a sequence of formatting settings which combine a type with an integer for comparison.
-Possible types are 'num', 'percent', 'max', 'min', 'formula', 'percentile'.
+Possible types are: 'num', 'percent', 'max', 'min', 'formula', 'percentile'.

 ColorScale